 If you need to flip the data in a Microsoft Excel column or row, using one of the strategies above can save you a whole lot of time.
 And if you need to do it on a regular basis, using the Visual Basic macros will save you even more time.
 Now get out there and flip some data!

 Of course, there’s plenty more you can do with Excel.
-Check out these 3 crazy Excel formulas that do amazing things.
+Check out these crazy Excel formulas that do amazing things or review our essential Excel formulas and functions cheat sheet.